Visit our page semanabinacionaldesalud.org and follow our Facebook page @semanabinacionaldesalud to stay up to date on the latest updates and news!

 The focus areas were mental health, chronic diseases, infectious diseases, women’s health, occupational health, and access to healthcare.

 The inaugural event took place on October 6 in Portland,Oregon.
-The closing ceremony was in Salt Lake City, Utah, on October 26 and 26 from 2018.
+The closing ceremony was in Salt Lake City, Utah.

 Archives of Previous Binational Health Weeks: